varnishcache/varnish-cache/doc/sphinx/users-guide/compression.rst

 In Varnish 4.0 compression defaults to "on", meaning that it tries to be smart and do the sensible thing.

 ..
-XXX:Heavy refactoring to VArnish 4 above. benc
+XXX:Heavy refactoring to Varnish 4 above. benc

 If you don't want Varnish tampering with the encoding you can disable compression all together by setting the parameter 'http_gzip_support' to